-- 3.8 The buildings outside the main village settlement are almost as diverse as those within it.
+3.8 The buildings outside the main village settlement are almost as diverse as those within it.
 However, it is those related to agriculture which are perhaps the most interesting and worthy of preservation.
 The brick-built Cheshire farmhouse with its barns arranged around the adjacent yard remains an important, perhaps iconic image in our landscape.
 Some such buildings are passing into non-farming ownership, and even those remaining as active farms may need to be adapted to changing agriculture.
 Extensions and modernizations should respect the character and vernacular features of the earlier building and should blend agreeably with their surroundings.
-Reasonable protection against unsuitable development is provided by the borough's adopted policies in the Natural Environment and Built Environment sections of the Local Plan 2011. - 3.9 The widespread conversion of barns to residential use has proved controversial in relation to landscape character and dispersion of population to small car-dependent communities.
+Reasonable protection against unsuitable development is provided by the borough's adopted policies in the Natural Environment and Built Environment sections of the Local Plan 2011.

+3.9 The widespread conversion of barns to residential use has proved controversial in relation to landscape character and dispersion of population to small cardependent communities.
 However a consensus has emerged which recognizes that in the absence of an agricultural use for such buildings, it is better that they should be employed for some other purpose than allowed to decay and eventually fall down.
 Borough policies NE.15 and NE.16 give adequate protection against unsympathetic adaptation.
 In particular, residential use will only be permitted if it can be shown that commercial, industrial or recreational alternatives are not viable.
-Demolition followed by rebuilding is not allowed and the character and general appearance of the buildings must be retained.
+In nearby rural areas there are examples of high-quality conversions to small office units.
+These have been carried out with public-sector funding and have generated demand and new employment.
+It would be beneficial if a similar initiative could be carried out in Audlem (see A1, page 32) Demolition followed by rebuilding is not allowed and the character and general appearance of the buildings must be retained.
 English Heritage has published a guide to good practice (see Ref.
 5.4).